-Members of the Center for Human Nutrition participate activities of the Food and Nutrition Board (FNB).
+Members of the Center for Human Nutrition serve on the Food and Nutrition Board (FNB).
 Best known for overseeing the development of the Recommended Dietary Allowances (RDAs), the Food and Nutrition Board is the parent committee that develops recommendations for daily intakes of nutrients.
 It is a unit of the National Academy of Medicine (formerly the Institute of Medicine (IOM) of the National Academies.

 The FNB was established in 1940 to advise the U.S. on nutrition policy.
-The IOM was established in 1970.
-The FNB is made of prominent nutritional scientists who serve rotations of 3 to 6 years.
-They meet twice yearly to review major nutritional issues for the United States and other countries.
-They evaluate proposals made by U.S. Governmental agencies for studies of questions of nutritional policy, and they advise the IOM whether to undertake these studies.
-Most of the funds for FNB/IOM projects derive from the federal government; nevertheless smaller amounts can come from other sources.
+It is made up of prominent nutritional scientists who serve rotations of three to six years.
+The scientists meet twice yearly to review major nutritional issues for the United States and other countries.
+They evaluate proposals made by U.S. governmental agencies for studies of questions of nutritional policy, and they advise the IOM whether to undertake these studies.
+Most of the funds for FNB/IOM projects derive from the federal government; smaller amounts can come from other sources.

 Through 1989 the FNB published 10 editions of the RDAs.
 These were all published in single volumes.
 The last single-volume edition came out in 1989: Recommended Dietary Allowances: 10th Edition (1989).
 Also, in 1989, the FNB cosponsored a study called "Diet and Health: Implications for Reducing Chronic Disease (1999)."
 This report examined the role of nutrition in the causation of chronic diseases.

-In the early 1990's the FNB made the decision to expand the scope of the RDAs to include the requirements of nutrients for prevention of chronic diseases as well as deficiency diseases.
+In the early 1990's the FNB decided to expand the scope of the RDAs to include the requirements of nutrients for prevention of chronic diseases as well as deficiency diseases.
 The name of the recommendations was changed to Dietary Reference Intakes.
-The DRI process has been unfolding for the past decade.

 The FNB established a standing committee on Scientific Evaluation of Dietary Reference Intakes to develop the criteria for the process and to oversee its overall progress.
 In addition, the standing DRI committee appointed nutrient specific panels to develop individual reports.
 These panels have produced several reports, each being a separate volume.